Floor fight erupts as Pelosi speaks ahead of vote to condemn Trump's 'racist' comments

 House Majority Leader Steny Hoyer, D-Md., didn’t have a direct answer when questioned about the text of the resolution earlier Tuesday.

+A similar, dramatic episode occured in the House in the 1980s, when Newt Gingrich sparred with then-House Speaker Tip O’Neill, a Massachusetts Democrat.
+O'Neill remarked: “My personal opinion is this: You deliberately stood in that well before an empty House and challenged these people, and you challenged their Americanism, and it is the lowest thing I have ever seen in my thirty-two years in Congress.”

+The parliamentarian determined at the time that the Speaker’s use of the word “lowest” amounted to inappropriate language, and O'Neill's words were taken down.

 House Republican leaders, meanwhile, said the outrage over Trump's comments was "all about politics."
+A series of news organizations, meanwhile, have flatly referred to Trump's comments as "racist," without acknowledging the dispute over the matter.

+A White House meeting with GOP congressional leaders that had been scheduled for Tuesday afternoon was postponed indefinitely, Fox News has learned.
+Democrats were set to hold a press conference later in the day.

 GOP LEADERS DISMISS OUTRAGE OVER TRUMP TWEETS

-"They talked more about impeachment than anything else," House Minority Leader Kevin McCarthy, R-Calif., said, referring to Monday's fiery news conference with Reps.
+"They talked more about impeachment than anything else," House Minority Leader Kevin McCarthy, R-Calif., said earlier in the day, referring to Monday's fiery news conference with Reps.
 Alexandria Ocasio-Cortez, Ilhan Omar, Rashida Tlaib, and Ayanna Pressley.
 "We should get back to the business of America."

 The brouhaha began on Sunday after Trump tweeted that unnamed "Democrat Congresswomen" should go back and fix the "corrupt" and "crime infested places" from which they came and then "come back and show us how it's done."

-Several Republicans have stood by the president.
-South Carolina GOP Sen. Lindsey Graham, for example, told "Fox & Friends" that the progressive representatives were a "bunch of communists," and charged that Omar was plainly anti-Semitic.
+Key Republicans have stood by the president.
+South Carolina GOP Sen. Lindsey Graham, for example, told "Fox & Friends" that the progressive representatives were a "bunch of communists," and charged that Minnesota Rep. Ilhan Omar was plainly anti-Semitic.
+Just over a dozen GOP lawmakers have condemned Trump's comments.

+Omar previously has been criticized by prominent members of both parties for making remarks widely deemed anti-Semitic.
+This past March, the Democrat-led House overwhelmingly passed a bipartisan resolution that indirectly condemned Omar's repeated "anti-Semitic" and "pernicious" comments, including some in which she suggested Jewish politicians in the U.S. were bought and paid for.

+The final House resolution, after days of Democrat infighting, did not actually mention Omar by name, and instead condemned bigotry of "all kinds."

 “We all know that [AOC] and this crowd are a bunch of communists, they hate Israel, they hate our own country, they’re calling the guards along our border—the Border Patrol agents—concentration camp guards,” Graham said.